Hafiz408/Game-Paradise/README.md

 # Game Paradise
  It is a web application developed using socket.io in Node.js .
-It allows multiple dual player games to take place simultaneously witin different rooms.
+It allows multiple dual player games to take place simultaneously within different rooms.
 The games available are : Rock Paper Scissor , Tic Tac Toe & Chess .

  Click this link to check it out : https://game-paradise.herokuapp.com/